-Mentoring at ARU is our popular mentoring programme, which introduces current ARU students to experienced professionals who volunteer their time to become a mentor on our student facing Get a Career Mentor programme.
+Mentoring at ARU introduces current ARU students to experienced professionals who volunteer their time to become a mentor on our student facing Get a Career Mentor programme.

 Volunteering as a mentor allows you to make a real difference to our students’ lives, supporting them to gain the confidence they need to start preparing for their future careers.